baichen-du/baichen-du.github.io/index.md

 }
 </style>
 <div style="text-align: justify">
 Hello!
 I am a PhD student at <a href="https://linguistics.ucla.edu/"> UCLA Linguistics</a>, specializing in Phonetics.
 I study how the structure and fine details of language are produced, perceived, acquired, and changed with experimental and computational approaches.
 Currently, I am a member of the <a href = "https://phonetics.linguistics.ucla.edu/">UCLA Phonetics Lab </a>.
-I worked on a number of projects on these topics with <a href = "https://research.polyu.edu.hk/en/persons/yao-yao"> Yao Yao</a>, <a href="https://linguistics.berkeley.edu/~kjohnson/"> Keith Johnson</a>, <a href="https://www.alexandra-pfiffner.com/"> Alexandra Pfiffner</a>, and <a href="https://Jhavenhill.com"> Jonathan Havenhill</a>.
+I worked on a number of projects on these topics with <a href = "https://linguistics.ucla.edu/person/megha-sundara/"> Megha Sundara</a>, <a href = "https://research.polyu.edu.hk/en/persons/yao-yao"> Yao Yao</a>, <a href="https://linguistics.berkeley.edu/~kjohnson/"> Keith Johnson</a>, <a href="https://www.alexandra-pfiffner.com/"> Alexandra Pfiffner</a>, and <a href="https://Jhavenhill.com"> Jonathan Havenhill</a>.
 For more details, see my <a href="https://baichen-du.github.io/assets/files/cv/main.pdf">CV</a>.
 <br>
 </div>
 <p></p>